zhou-wjjw/DoIF/README.md

 Important!
 Important!
 Important!
 For the record: this project is only an open source reference for IntermittentFasting, all information and tools provided cannot be used as medical support, there is no guidance for anyone, everyone needs to make a careful judgment based on their physical condition, this project is not responsible for the health of everyone and the physical changes brought about by IntermittentFasting, good health to all.

+## Up the south finger

+## Installation requirements

+## Quick start.

+## Deployment

+## Framework used

+## Contributor.
+Read CONTRIBUTING.md to see the developers who contributed to this project.

+## Author.
+Crazy Excavator.
-PS:The author is majoring in management, computer and medical related knowledge is only through self-learning, there may be a big gap in programming specifications and medical expertise, I hope you understand, welcome to improve the project together.
+The author's major is management, computer and medical related knowledge is only through self-education, there may be a big gap in programming specifications and medical expertise.
+You can also refer to all the developers involved in the project in the list of contributors.

+## Copyright Notice
+The project signed the MIT license, see LICENSE.md for details

+## Acknowledgements